mswart/acme-mgmtserver/README.md

 The test are exectued by `py.test`. `docker-compose` is used to run the ACME servers.
 Take a look at `tests/scripts` to inspect the commands, that are run as part of the CI.

+## Support

+The goal is to be compatible with all supported Python versions.
+But adjusting the CI and publishing a new release might take some time.
+This primarily means that removing support for a EOL Python version is not considered a breaking change and will happen in normal minor releases (but not in patch/bug-fix releases).

+Recently new dependency version are expected.
+This is difficult to pin-point at the moment, but the idea is to be compatible with the version from the latest Ubuntu LTS and Debian releases.
+The minimal dependency versions are tried to express.
+But as the CI does not run tests for all existing versions, they could be slightly out-of-date from time to time.

 ## Contributing

 1. Fork it